 COVID-19 Vaccine Information

 The CDC has determined that COVID-19 vaccines are safe and effective.
 COVID-19 vaccines were evaluated in tens of thousands of participants in clinical trials, and millions of people in the United States have already received COVID-19 vaccines under the most intense safety monitoring in U.S. history.
-The vaccines met FDA’s rigorous scientific standards for safety, effectiveness, and manufacturing quality.

 Both the CDC and the California Department of Public Health strongly recommend that all people eligible to receive COVID-19 vaccines receive them at the first opportunity.
 You can learn more about COVID-19 vaccines here.

 KIPP Northern California strongly encourages all staff and family members to get the COVID-19 vaccination once available.

 Have more questions about the COVID vaccines?
 Doctors, nurses and community health workers have answers for you online at Greater Than Covid.

 A vaccine is intended to give you protection against an infectious disease.
 Instead of contracting the disease from the community and potentially getting sick, a vaccine works with your body’s natural defense systems to safely develop immunity to the disease, so when you do encounter the virus that causes the disease, you will already have immunity to that virus.